 As well as emotional and practical support from your friends and family, treatment options for women with PNDA include counselling, antidepressant medication or a combination of both, depending on the severity of the condition.
 A GP or psychiatrist can best assess your medical needs.

 Counselling can help support you during this time and assist recovery.
-Regular appointments may provide you with a safe and caring environment in which to tell your story and be heard and understood by an attentive and empathetic listener.
+Regular appointments may provide you with a safe and caring environment in which to tell your story and be heard and understood by an attentive and empathic listener.
 It may give you time and space to focus on your needs and explore your concerns and issues.

 Fathers and PNDA